The CDLPI discretionary grant seeks to improve highway safety by supporting

 The funding assists grant partners in achieving compliance with the CDL regulations in

-49 CFR Parts 383 and 384 – both by providing funding directly to States and partnering with entities capable of executing National projects to aid States in their compliance efforts.
+49 CFR Parts 383 and 384 by providing funding directly to States and other entities capable of executing National projects to aid States in their compliance efforts.

-In FY 2020, FMCSA awarded CDLPI grant funding to enhance State compliance and improve the National CDL program to 35 partners across the country, with awards totaling $32.7 million.
-Organizations from 27 State governments were awarded a total of $22.7 million, while six additional organizations received $10 million in funding.
+In FY 2021, FMCSA awarded CDLPI grant funding to enhance State compliance and improve the National CDL program to 27 grantees across the country, with awards totaling $29 million.
+Organizations from 23 State governments were awarded a total of $20 million, while four additional organizations received $9 million in funding.

 The CDLPI grant supports the National Commercial Driver’s License (CDL) Program by providing funding to assist States with achieving compliance with regulations 49 CFR Parts 383 and 384.